The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 4. Avoid eating foods that don't agree with you

 When you eat something that doesn’t agree with you it automatically raises those "fight or flight" sympathetic state alarm bells.
-And stomach pains aren’t the only sign that something has triggered an immune system response within your body, and it's making antibodies to fight the intruder.

 5. Prioritise deep restorative sleep